quinn-dougherty/marl-cpr-dataphilly-talk/README.md

 As of this writing (10-12) I haven't tested `rockpaperscissors` adequately, as the astute reader may point out.

 ## Type hints and `pytype`
-Python's "type system" if you can call it that occasionally identifies bugs for you, if you use it! `pytype` is the command line tool that emits warnings when you've made a misstep in logic.Though come to think of it I actually use `mypy` because `pytype`'s `nix` build was busted busted, `mypy` is similar to `pytype` but not as good in my experience.
+Python's "type system" if you can call it that occasionally identifies bugs for you, if you use it! `pytype` is the command line tool that emits warnings when you've made a misstep in logic.Though come to think of it I actually use `mypy` because `pytype`'s `nix` build was busted busted when I tried it, `mypy` is similar to `pytype` but not as good in my experience.

 ## CI: cloud jobs that can check your code.

 in `.github/workflows/` there's a file.
 Read it.
 It describes a "job" that happens in the github cloud.
 That way every time I push to github I can check across different python versions that my code works at least well enough to pass lint, typechecking, and testing.
 Ok, the pipeline is technically failing right now and I don't feel like fixing it.
+In fact, exercise for the reader!